Explore 360

 (BLD)

-We will spend two nights in the village acclimatising to the altitude we have reached so far.
+We will spend two nights in Tagnak acclimatising to the altitude we have reached so far.
 This spectacular place is surrounded by dramatic peaks including Kussum Kangu (6,200m) and the unclimbed spire of Peak 35 (6,100m).
-Today will be spent taking it easy and doing short explorative walks up to the glacier beyond the village.
+We’ll take it easy and do some short explorative walks up to the glacier beyond the village.

 (BLD)

 This morning’s walk up alongside the Dig Glacier is easy and relaxed.
 We cross the braided river and head into the valley, as dramatic views of the surrounding peaks continue to open up before us.
-We stop near the village of Khare, our home for two nights.
+We stop in Khare, our home for the next three nights.

 (BLD)

-We head up to the start of the Mera Glacier by climbing a steep ridge that we will later follow to the Mera La Pass.
+We’ll take some time to head up to the start of the Mera Glacier by climbing a steep ridge that we will later follow to the Mera La Pass.
 Here we will practice crampon use, ice axe technique and self-arrest as we get the feel of jumaring on a fixed rope.
-Later in the day we return to Khare for a good night’s sleep.

 (BLD)

-Today our freshly learned crampon and ice axe techniques will come in useful as we first climb back up the ridge and then onto the back of the Mera Glacier.
-After a roped-up glacier crossing we make a short descent to the Mera La (5,410m).
-This exposed pass serves as a camp before climbing up to Mera’s high camp the next day.
+An early start as we have a long ascent to Mera High Camp.
+Our freshly learned crampon and ice axe techniques will come in useful as we first climb back up the ridge and then onto the back of the Mera Glacier and our roped-up glacier crossing to Mera High Camp.

 The giant faces of Everest, Lhotse and Nuptse rise up in the north.
 The slopes are gently angled and the snow is usually in firm condition, but as the altitude increases it will be breathless work to reach the high camp.
 High camp is on a rock outcrop (5,800m) which separates the Mera from the Naulekh Glacier sweeping down from the peaks along the continuous ridge to the south.
 This has to be one of the most amazing camp viewpoints in the entire Himalaya and as an additional finale to a spectacular day, we are likely to get an amazing sunset.